 Cooperation will cover, inter alia, the following subjects:

-exchange of information and best practices on the implementation of national information society initiatives, including, inter alia, those aiming at promoting broadband access, improving network security and developing public online services, and
+exchange of information and best practices on the implementation of national information society initiatives, including, inter alia, those aiming at promoting broadband access, safe internet improving network security, better use of spectrum resources, and developing public online services, new technologies and ICT innovations and

-exchange of information, best practices and experience to promote the development of a comprehensive regulatory framework for electronic communications, and in particular strengthen the administrative capacity of the national independent regulator, foster a better use of spectrum resources and promote interoperability of networks in Georgia, and between Georgia and the EU.
+exchange of information, best practices and experience to promote the development of a comprehensive policy and regulatory framework for electronic communications, and in particular strengthen the institutional capacity of the national independent regulator, foster a better use of spectrum resources

 Article 326

-The Parties shall promote cooperation between EU regulators and the national regulatory authorities in the field of electronic communications of Georgia.
+The Parties shall promote cooperation between the national administrations and regulatory authorities in the field of electronic communications of Georgia and the UK.

 Article 327

-Georgia will carry out approximation of its legislation to the EU acts and international instruments referred to in Annex XV-B to this Agreement in accordance with the provisions of that Annex.
+.

 CHAPTER 9